Bob Day: Political views

 Day is a supporter of the Monarchy of Australia.
 He rejects anthropogenic climate change and the scientific consensus on climate change, and he opposes policies to reduce atmospheric carbon dioxide.
+Day is a member of the Saltbush Club, a group that promotes climate change denial.

 FFP/LDP economic voting bloc and IPA membership

 Day and David Leyonhjelm of the Liberal Democratic Party announced their intention shortly after the 2013 election to vote as a bloc in the Senate on economic issues, but will vote separately on social issues.

 Both Day and Leyonhjelm have long been members of the free market think tank Institute of Public Affairs (IPA).

 Land use regulation

 Day advocates sustainable, balanced land and water use which takes into account Australia's scarce resources.

 He has expressed his admiration for Houston's approach to zoning.
 He says they have none, yet there is a vibrant economy and housing prices are low.
 He claims the relative cost of housing in Australia compared to Houston is related to urban growth boundaries which limit the amount of land available for building.

 Day takes the position that Australia's stringent urban planning regulations have the effect of driving home prices up artificially and pricing new and low income home buyers out of the market.